-Steve Blakeman, bestselling author and Managing Director of OMD Worldwide, recently discussed this phenomenon on LinkedIn, and many people from his network gave their two cents and agreed that patronizing your audience by telling them they can do anything they set their minds to is outrageous and counterproductive.
+Many people agree that patronizing your audience by telling them they can do anything they set their minds to is outrageous and counterproductive.

-Being sincere and genuine is what people respect, so don’t try to sell them fake-it-until-you-make-it idea.
+Being sincere and genuine is what people respect, so don’t try to sell them fake-it-until-you-make-it ideas.

 2.3.
 Pitching Your New Contacts

-Don’t even think about start pitching your new contacts.
+Don’t even think about pitching your new contacts right off the bat.

 Building relationships is the point, remember?